 We did it with some countries in Europe, Italy to be specific, and the agreement with the company was that the person goes for six months in a kind of coaching mechanism training for him to come back to start the branch of the business.

-So, it’s a guarantee for the company.
+So, its a guarantee for the company.
 We want to also invest in Nigeria, that the person will be trained in how the company functions.

 That has been very successful with Tunisia, for example, and we have done the same with Egypt.
-So that’s the kind of thing I would like us to look at and engage the kind of people who leave.
+So thats the kind of thing I would like us to look at and engage the kind of people who leave.

 We take up specific sectors with the working conditions because if doctors go, the reason is that they may have more success in their career.